-The Easy Volcanic Aerosol (EVA) version 1 forcing generator (Toohey et al., 2016b) is used here to translate sulfur injections into spatio-temporally resolved estimates of the optical properties of volcanic aerosols.
-We focus here on the variation in stratospheric aerosol optical depth (SAOD) at the mid-visible wavelength of 550 nm.
+The Easy Volcanic Aerosol (EVA) version 1 forcing generator (Toohey et al., 2016b) is used here to translate sulphur 5 injections into spatio-temporal resolved estimates of the optical properties of volcanic aerosols.
+We focus here on the variation of stratospheric aerosol optical depth (SAOD) at the mid-visible wavelength of 550 nm.

-The EVA module takes stratospheric sulfur injection estimates as input and outputs vertically and latitudinally varying aerosol optical properties designed for easy implementation in climate models.
-The spatio-temporal structure of the EVA output fields is based on a simple three-box model of stratospheric transport, with timescales of mixing and transport based on fits to satellite observations of the 1991 Pinatubo eruption.
+The EVA module takes stratospheric sulphur injection estimates as input, and outputs vertically and latitudinally varying aerosol optical properties designed for easy implementation in climate models.
+The spatiotemporal structure of the EVA output fields is based on a simple 3-box model of stratospheric transport, with timescales of mixing and transport based on

+- 10 fits to satellite observations of the 1991 Pinatubo eruption.
 Vertical and horizontal shape functions are assigned to each of the three boxes, again based on the observed extinction of Pinatubo aerosols.
-Internally, EVA first calculates the transport of sulfate mass between the three regions and then applies a scaling procedure to translate sulfate mass into mid-visible SAOD.
-This scaling is linear for most eruptions and is based on retrievals of SAOD and total sulfur injection from the 1991 Pinatubo eruption.
-Following Crowley and Unterman (2013), a non-linear scaling is applied for very large eruptions: in EVA, the nonlinear scaling applies only to eruptions greater in magnitude than Tambora.
-EVA allows also for the consideration of a constant, non-zero stratospheric sulfur injection representing the cross-tropopause transport of naturally produced gases, including carbonyl sulfide (Crutzen, 1976; Kremser et al., 2016), which gives rise to the "background" stratospheric sulfate aerosol layer (Junge et al., 1961).
-The smallest satellite-observed SAOD, which occurred around the year 2000, is used to estimate a constant background sulfur injection of $0.2\,\mathrm{Tg}\,\mathrm{yr}^{-1}$ , which agrees well with other estimates (Sheng et al., 2015).

-The SAOD results shown hereafter, produced by the EVA forcing generator using the eVolv2k VSSI database, are denoted as "EVA(eVolv2k)".
-This naming convention is used to emphasise the two-step nature of the SAOD reconstruction and encourage clarity in future cases when e.g. EVA is used with other input datasets.
-SAOD results are shown in terms of either monthly, annual, or centennial means - it should be noted that peak SAOD values can vary substantially depending on the temporal resolution of the record.
+Internally, EVA calculates first the transport of sulphate mass between the three regions, then applies a scaling procedure to translate sulphate mass into mid-visible SAOD.
+This scaling is linear for most eruptions, and is based on retrievals of SAOD and total sulphur injection from the 1991 Pinatubo eruption.
+Following ICI, a nonlinear scaling is applied for very large eruptions: in EVA, the nonlinear scaling - 15 applies only to eruptions greater in magnitude than Tambora.
+EVA allows also for the consideration of a constant, non-zero stratospheric sulphur injection, representing the cross tropopause transport of naturally produced gases including carbonyl sulphide (Crutzen, 1976; Kremser et al., 2016) which gives rise to the "background" stratospheric sulphate aerosol layer (Junge et al., 1961).
+The smallest satellite-observed SAOD, which occurred around the year 2000, is used to estimate a constant background sulphur injection of 0.2 Tg yr-1, which agrees well with other estimates (Sheng et al., 2015). - 20 The SAOD results shown hereafter, produced by the EVA forcing generator using the eVolv2k VSSI database, are denoted as "EVA(2k)".
+SAOD results are shown in terms of either monthly, annual or centennial means-it should be noted that peak SAOD values can vary substantially depending on the temporal resolution of the record.